Fredkiss3/fredkiss.dev/src/content/work/frenchflairpro.md

 ---

-I was engaged as a **freelance** professional by **FrenchFlair**, a digital consultancy agency that works on software solutions for promoting diversity and inclusion.
+I was engaged as a **freelance** professional by **FrenchFlair**, a digital consultancy agency that works on software solutions aimed at promoting diversity and inclusion.